 Having removed the old bathroom ceiling vent fan, I can now see into the space between the joists for the 1st and 2nd floors to get a look at the ductwork and wiring.

-Since I don’t like working in the dark, I twisted wire nuts on the ends of the black (hot) and white (neutral) NM-B 14/2 electrical wiring to protect myself against electrical shock.
-Give the wire nuts a tug to verify they’re on securely and won’t fall off!
-I then turned on the power at the circuit breaker panel.
+The bathroom electricity was shutoff before removing the vent fan.
+Since I don’t like working in the dark, I twisted wire nuts on the disconnected black (hot) and white (neutral) NM-B 14/2 electrical wiring to protect against electrical shock.
+Give the wire nuts a tug to verify they’re secure and won’t fall off!
+I then turned on the electricity at the circuit breaker panel:

-Looking the other way between the floor joists, there is an ~8 feet long section of 3 inch galvanized duct pipe connected to 3 inch flexible duct.
-I didn’t like the fact that the galvanized duct pipe was sitting on the hot and cold copper water pipes because can transmit vent fan vibration and noise.
+Looking the other way between the floor joists towards the garage there is an ~8 feet long section of 3 inch galvanized duct pipe connected to 3 inch flexible duct.
+I don’t like the galvanized duct pipe resting on the hot and cold copper water pipes because metal-on-metal contact can transmit vent fan vibration and noise:

-It appears the flexible duct is routed into the garage on the other side of that far wall.
+It appears the flexible duct is routed into the garage on the other side the wall:

-Inside the garage there is an L-shaped interior soffit that was built to conceal the bathroom ceiling fan ductwork.
-Checking the floor plan and ceiling ductwork, the interior soffit is positioned in the right place for this purpose.
+Inside the garage there is an L-shaped interior soffit built to conceal the bathroom ventilation fan duct.
+Checking the floor plan and ceiling duct, the interior soffit is positioned in the right place for this purpose:

 The old 3 inch bathroom ceiling fan vent is located above the garage door in a position aligned with the interior soffit:

-An inspection hole will be cut on the interior soffit because the old 3 inch vent duct will be replaced with 4 inch duct as required by the Panasonic WhisperCeiling FV-11VQ5.
+An inspection hole will be cut on the interior soffit and covered with a drywall access panel.
+The access panel is required to replace the old 3 inch vent duct with 4 inch duct required by the Panasonic WhisperCeiling FV-11VQ5.
 I located the edge of the soffit framing stud with my Zircon MultiScanner i520 stud finder and electrical scanner.
 Don’t want to get shocked by accidentally sawing into a live wire hidden behind the drywall!
 In the next photo, I’ve located edge of the framing stud.
-I scanned to the left to locate the next stud and while scanning for live electrical wires.
+I scanned to the left to locate the next stud and while scanning for live electrical wires:

 Success!
-The 3 inch flexible duct enters the soffit from the space above the 1st floor ceiling from the master bathroom.
+The 3 inch flexible duct enters the soffit from the area above the master bathroom ceiling:

 After verifying there were no obstructions, wiring or plumbing inside the soffit, I marked a 14 inch by 15 inch box for a drywall access panel on the interior soffit with a spirit level.
 The access panel will be large enough to enable me to work inside the soffit to replace the old 3 inch vent duct with new 4 inch duct.